NitkarshChourasia/Hello_World/To-Do_List.md

 I will be like a interactive blogging app, right?
 A new kind of revolution, hehe.
 Just to help people that's it.

+4. Create a mind map of languages(obviously common ones).
+  (i.)
+Write down their applications.
+ (ii.)
+With the framework being used.
+(iii.)
+Creator who made it.
+(iv.)
+Where it is used most extensively.